Coaches - see links at left

 Coaches play a vital role in a skater’s progress and performance.
 When choosing a coach there are many things to consider; cost, availability and qualifications.
 Feel free to make inquiries to assure that you have all the information you need to make an informed decision.
-A list of names and phone numbers are on the Brochure available under Schedule and Fees.
+A list of names and phone numbers are on the links at left and in our Brochure (also on our homepage).

 See the list to the left (or the above menu "About Us" then "Coaches") and click on a name for certification levels, personal skating backgrounds and contact information.